Mercedes, Camarines Norte

+The town's offshore islands are home to the easternmost population of the critically-endangered Irrawaddy dolphin.

 Etymology

 The town was originally named "Barra", and it was a barangay of Daet, the provincial capital.
 Its name was changed to Mercedes after Doña Mercedes, a rich woman who devoted her life of helping the community, especially the poor.

 History

 Mercedes was created from the barrios of Babatnon, Lanot, Lalawigan, Pinagdamhan, Hamoraon, Colasi, Tarum, Pambuhan, Masalong-salong, Hinipaan, Matoogtoog, Cayucyucan, Mambongalon, Manguisoc, Gaboc, Mercedes, Tanayagan, Tagontong, Catandonganon, Cariñgo Island, Quinapaquian Island, Apuao Island, all formerly part of Daet, Camarines Norte, by virtue of Republic Act No. 341, approved on July 26, 1948.

 Geography

 Barangays

 Mercedes is politically subdivided into 26 barangays.
+Each barangay consists of puroks and some have sitios.